 - Psoriasis can have a social and psychological impact on many patients.
 Don’t fight it alone.
 There are many support groups; they can be your doctor, family, friends, or an online support group.

 - Corticosteroids are considered to be the most effective short-term treatment for psoriatic plaques.
-They reduce inflammation and skin cell turnover, and have a suppressing effect on the immune system.
-Strong concentrations or prolonged use can have unwanted side-effects, but used appropriately, they are extremely effective at reducing plaques.
+They reduce inflammation and skin cell turnover and have a suppressing effect on the immune system.
+Strong concentrations or prolonged use of steroids can have unwanted side-effects, but they are extremely effective at reducing plaques.

 - Calcipotriene is a synthetic form of vitamin D which helps control the rate at which skin cells grow.
 Although it can be irritating for some people, it is often used in conjunction with other treatment to control plaques.